Welcome to Part Two of Talking Human Rights’ special series, Palestinian Gandhi on Trial with our guest, Issa Amro.

 …Hebron is full of beautiful buildings…

-Hebron has an old souk where everyone goes on foot, though most of the shops are, again, cleared out, their doors welded shut…
+Hebron has an old souk where the streets narrow and everyone must pass on foot, though most of the shops are, again, cleared out, their doors welded shut…

 Hebron is also quite spiritually significant.
 If you were to visit Hebron, you would certainly be taken to this structure: